Samuel Elbert: American Revolutionary War

-It was about three days later that Colonel Elbert disembarked his troops on the north end of Amelia Island.
-His forces were joined by a few stragglers from Baker’s detachment, but after reconnoitering, Elbert found the British well entrenched with troops and artillery.
+It was about three days later that Elbert disembarked his troops on the north end of Amelia Island.
+His forces were joined by a few stragglers from Baker’s force, but after reconnoitering, Elbert found the British well entrenched with troops and artillery.
 While Elbert’s little band was busy trying to cut through the Amelia Narrows, the British commander, Patrick Tonyn, was making plans to attack them with vastly superior forces.

-To ensure total victory, the British war ships Rebecca and Hawke were ordered out to block any attempt of Elbert’s little flotilla to escape.
-A violent storm came up, and the British warships were forced out to sea.
+To ensure total victory, the British warships HMS Rebecca and HMS Hawke were ordered out to block any attempt of Elbert’s little flotilla to escape.
+A violent storm came up, and Rebecca and Hawke were forced out to sea.
 Before they could return, they encountered a rebel brigantine of sixteen guns.
 The ensuing battle damaged the Rebecca so badly that it could no longer carry on, allowing Elbert to leave Amelia Island unopposed.

 Failing to surprise the British and without the support of Baker’s detachment, Elbert and his men returned to Georgia without much having been accomplished.
 Shortly thereafter, Elbert concluded in a letter to General McIntosh:

 I think --- that little can be done, unless by a formidable invasion, which I judge to be rather too much for Georgia to undertake till her forces are put on a more respectable footing, and therefore recommend confining our operations entirely to the defensive till a more favorable opportunity.
 We have too many secret enemies amongst us who keep up a regular correspondence with our Florida neighbors, and until they are put to a stop it will be impossible for us to enter Florida without their having timely notice of our approach.

 A later attempt to invade Florida with a much larger army was initiated by Governor John Houstoun and General Robert Howe in 1778.
 It was doomed to failure from the start by lack of a unified command.
-One of the few successes of this second invasion attempt came when Colonel Elbert put 300 of his troops aboard three galleys and caused the surrender of three British warships, his Majesty’s schooner Hinchinbrook, the recently repaired sloop-of-war Rebecca, and a third vessel referred to as a prize brig, all anchored along Frederica.
+One of the few successes of this second invasion attempt came when Elbert put 300 of his troops aboard three galleys and captured three small Royal Navy ships, his Majesty’s schooner Hinchinbrook, the recently repaired sloop-of-war Rebecca, and a third vessel referred to as a prize brig, all anchored along Frederica.
 These ships had been harassing the Georgia rebels for almost two years.
-Prevailing conditions favored Elbert’s little flotilla and it wasn’t long before the British were forced to strike their colors and abandon ship.
+Prevailing conditions favored Elbert’s little flotilla and it wasn’t long before the three ships were forced to strike their colors and abandon ship.
 Having suffered no casualties, Elbert was ecstatic.